 According to the BLS, jobs for television, motion picture, and video camera operators are expected to increase at the slower-than-average pace of 2% from 2014 to 2024.
 Video camera operation is a highly competitive field, and developing a broad skill set can improve opportunities for job security.
 As technology continues to develop, professionals with traditional television experience may find opportunities in digital production and Internet programming.
 The BLS reported in May 2015 that the median annual salary for television, motion picture, and video camera operators was $49,080.

 Alternative Career Options

 For a few other options in the field of camera operation, consider these careers:

 Like video camera operators, photographers capture images, but photographers capture still images, while video camera operators record moving images.
 Photographers may specialize in capturing a particular type of still image, such as portraits, landscapes or aerial images.
 The level of education required to work as a photographer depends on the type of business.
 For example, while portrait photographers may take a few classes to learn their craft, news photographers may be required to have a bachelor's degree.

 For those who want to work on the technical side of television or film but do not want to operate the camera, a career as a broadcast technician may be a good fit.
 Broadcast technicians take the video images recorded by the camera operator and edit the sound and picture quality.
 They also operate equipment that maintains sound and picture quality during live television broadcasts.
 An associate's degree and technical prowess are required for this career.
-Jobs for broadcast technicians are projected to increase at a slower-than-average rate of 3% from 2012 to 2022, according to the BLS.
-The BLS reported in 2012 that broadcast technicians had a median salary of $37,880.
+Jobs for broadcast technicians are projected to increase at an average rate of 7% from 2014 to 2024, according to the BLS.
+The BLS reported in 2015 that broadcast and sound engineering technicians had a median salary of $41,780.